H33.4: Traction detachment of retina

 The retina in your eye has become detached.

-Inside the eye is the vitreous body.
-The vitreous body is transparent.
-It consists of a type of gel, and it almost entirely fills the eye.
+The vitreous body of the eye consists of a transparent, gel-like fluid.
+It is surrounded by a thin membrane and fills the entire rear area of the eye.
+This is how it gives the eye its shape.
 In some places the vitreous body is joined to the retina.
 As we age, the vitreous body may contract so that it pulls on the retina.
 The retina may then tear as a result.
 When the retina tears, fluid may get into the retina through the hole.
 When fluid gets into the retina, it can become detached.

 A detached retina is not usually painful.
 At first, one often sees flashes of light or small black dots.
 If the retina gets more detached, a sort of shadow moves into one’s field of vision.
 If the retina gets completely detached, blindness may result.